The first supermoon of 2021 is coming, and it’s the perfect time to look up at our ever-present celestial companion.

 A supermoon appears as much as 30 percent brighter and 14 percent larger than normal because they are at the closest point to us on Earth.

 This month’s full Moon was nicknamed the Pink Moon by Native American tribes due to the blooming of flowers around this time of the year, specifically a flower known as phlox that has a distinct shade of pink.

 However, the Moon will not don the same color as the flower.
 Instead, it will appear brighter and bigger than it normally is on a Full Moon night.
 You can observe the supermoon with the naked eye, and it will appear bright for a couple of nights.

 What time does the Pink Moon happen?

 The full Moon will peak at its brightest on the night of April 26 at 11:31 p.m.
 Eastern, marking one of only three supermoons this year.
 However, the moonrise will begin at 7:44 p.m., meaning there’s plenty of time to catch the Moon throughout the early evening.
 Look to the east around this time, with the moon moving west over the course of the night.

 Last year saw four supermoons, with the last one being on May 7.

-However, this year, we are only getting two supermoons, with the next one falling on the night of May 26.
+However, this year, we are only getting three supermoons, with the next one falling on the night of May 26 and the other on June 24.
 That means now is the time to catch a bright, big supermoon in action.